deneb-viz/deneb-viz.github.io/versioned_docs/version-1.2/interactivity/highlight.md

 The following examples are for Vega-Lite but similar principles can be applied for Vega.

-This report shows the three examples below how they would be rendered in Power BI, using a model based on the sample finanical data available in Power BI Desktop.
+This report shows the three examples below how they would be rendered in Power BI, using a model based on the sample financial data available in Power BI Desktop.
 In each case, the full tooltip data is exposed so that you can observe the state of the `__highlight` fields.
 A table is also visible to show what the highlight fields look like as the visual is being cross-highlighted from our core visual on the left.
 We'll provide basic example JSON for each underneath.

 <iframe
     width="100%"